 The State of Community Management is our annual research platform that tracks the performance of communities and community management across the eight competencies of the Community Maturity Model.
-The State of Community Management 2017 marks the eighth year of this vitally important resource for community professionals and organizations, and builds on the insights and expertise of our past reports.
+The State of Community Management 2017 marks the eighth year of this vitally important resource for community professionals and organizations and builds on the insights and expertise of our past reports.

-Community managers and program owners in all communities – large and small, internal and external, public and private, and across all industries and use cases are encouraged to take the 25-minute survey, which explores critical elements of successful communities.
+Community managers and program owners in all communities – large and small, internal and external, public and private, and across all industries and use cases are still encouraged to take the 25-minute survey, which explores critical elements of successful communities.
 Survey participants receive:

 - A free estimated Community Maturity Score, which compares your responses to The Community Roundtable’s database of hundreds of surveys, and gives you a sense of where your community ranks on the Community Maturity Model.

-While the 2017 survey has launched, The State of Community Management 2016 remains a vital resource for community practitioners and program owners, providing valuable research-backed ideas for improving communities.
+The State of Community Management 2016 remains a vital resource for community practitioners and program owners, providing valuable research-backed ideas for improving communities.